Blog

 General Interview Tips for Nannies

 So you want to be a nanny and are about to land the perfect job?
 Congratulations on getting in the door for a rewarding and fun position in childcare.
-Now that COVID-19 restrictions are lightening up, you’re less likely to conduct your interview via video conferencing and more likely to do so in person.
 Here are a few tips and general suggestions on how to conduct yourself during the in-person interview and what kinds of questions to ask.
 Make sure to remember that finding a perfect fit for a family’s childcare needs always takes into account the potential nanny’s perspective, too.
 Is this job a perfect fit for you?
 An interview always goes both ways to make sure that the position offered is an attractive one, and that the candidate available fits the job well.

 Read the room